stdevel/check_omd/README.md

 ```
 $ rpmbuild -ba nagios-plugins-check_omd.spec
 ```
 The RPM spec has been tested on Enterprise Linux 5 to 7, i386 and x86_64.
+Currently, the RPM package only includes NRPE-related configuration, Icinga2 will follow.

 # Configuration

+## Nagios / Icinga 1.x
 Inside Nagios / Icinga you will need to configure a remote check command, e.g. for NRPE:
 ```
 #check_nrpe_omd